Al Qaeda threatens Arab Spring nations-UK spy chief

 Evans said companies should seek to defend themselves against organised crime groups or states seeking to steal secrets or sow turmoil in their computer systems.

-He cited the case of an unnamed London-listed company which lost 800 million pounds ($1.24 billion) as the result of a state cyber attack.
+He cited the case of an unnamed London-listed company which lost 800 million pounds as the result of a state cyber attack.

 Russia or China are thought to be behind the attack.

-“The extent of what is going on is astonishing - with industrial-scale processes involving many thousands of people lying behind both state-sponsored cyber espionage and organised cyber crime,” he said. ($1 = 0.6427 British pounds) (Editing by Ralph Boulton)
+“The extent of what is going on is astonishing - with industrial-scale processes involving many thousands of people lying behind both state-sponsored cyber espionage and organised cyber crime,” he said.
+(Editing by Ralph Boulton)